gabriserra/XDR-eXtended-Data-Recorder/README.md

     ├── frontend
     └── insertdata

-Arduino -> arduino code and external modules libraries MATLAB -> .. server
+arduino -> arduino code and external modules libraries server
-    log -> raw data log that comes from the car sender_c -> receive data from the car? web-UI
+    log -> raw data log that comes from the car matlab_c -> process the recevied data and produced the json sent to the web server sender_c -> launch matlab scripts and send to the web server the results in json server_c -> receive data from the car, save them in the log file and launches the sender web-UI
     dashboard -> user dashboard client/server code
     frontend -> frontend page client/server code